runtipi/runtipi-appstore/apps/authentik-fh/metadata/description.md

 ***IMPORTANT: Wait until there are no new log entries created and wait at least 1 additional minute before proceeding !
 If the WebUI of authentik is called before the installation routine completes, it will brake the setup!***

+Now open the app and modify the browser url as follows:

+- change `https` to `http`
-Now open the app and replace in the browser url anything after `/if/` and replace it with `flow/initial-setup/` and press enter.
+- change anything after `/if/` and replace it with `flow/initial-setup/`

+then press enter.

 ## Docs